August 31st

 • vidvān purohit (a learned scholar who performs fire rituals) worships the fire.
 Many types of sacrifices are offered to the fire.
 Being in the way is only an invitation for trouble!

 • Between a husband and wife, many arguments will arise.
-But they themselves are the best people to settle them.
+But they themselves are the best people to resolve them.
 They both should remember that they both are on the same side.
 Anyone else will prove to be the outsider!
-They would either be in a sticky situation or be the cause for creating more trouble between the couple.
+They would either be in a sticky situation or be the cause of creating more trouble between the couple.
 Neither is a likable outcome.
 It is best NOT to get between a husband and wife under any circumstance!

 • Coming between a master and his servant isn't sensible either.
 The orders of the master are better when received by the subordinate himself.
 There won't be any miscommunication of the expectations.